jannafierst/HiC_Assemblies/Workflow.md

 rm ${SPECIES}_${TYPE}.tmp
 ```

-6. Quality check the decontaminated assembly to ensure that not too much was removed.
-We do this by looking at the results of BUSCO and QUAST.
+<b>6.
+Quality check the decontaminated assembly to ensure that not too much was removed.
+We do this by looking at the results of BUSCO and QUAST.</b>

 decontaminate_step6.sh